bfetler/project_management/README.md

 ##### 7. Tips for productive meetings
 Not all the steps below are necessary for every meeting, but they can lead to better productivity.
 + What type of meeting is it?
 Announcements, design review, status reports?
+Group meeting, one-on-one?
 + Create a written agenda, distribute beforehand.
 Clearly state goals, expected actions.
 + One person presenting?
 Or each team member presents?
 + Only invite those needed, but make sure necessary stakeholders are represented.
 Do not waste others time.
 + Give everyone a chance to speak, give input if needed.
 + Do not interrupt people.
-Do not let people dominate the meeting or get off track.
-Some discussions can wait until later.
+Do not let people dominate the meeting.
++ If topic gets off track, ask people to discuss it separately after the meeting.
-+ Set a limit of one hour or less, unless extraordinary.
++ Set a limit of one hour or less, unless it's extraordinary.
 People get bored, tired, need a break if longer.
 + Are decisions expected, or just a discussion?
 + Create action items.
 Assign responsibilities to them, if possible.
 + Write up meeting minutes.
 + Follow up email with decisions made.

 Hopefully this will avoid repeat meetings on the same topic with no decisions made.

 ##### 8. Project end